Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Problem formulation

-In \eqref{optimization}, $J_i$ depends on both $\mathbf{a}_i$ and $\mathbf{a}_{-i}$ indicating that agent $i$'s driving performance is affected by not only its own actions but also the actions of other traffic agents, characterizing agent interactions.
+In \eqref{optimization}, $J_i$ depends on both $\mathbf{a}_i$ and $\mathbf{a}_{-i}$, indicating that agent $i$'s driving performance is affected by not only its own actions but also the actions of other traffic agents, characterizing agent interactions.
 At each $t$, if every {agent} $i$ aims to optimize its performance $J_i$, then the multi-agent optimization \eqref{optimization} becomes a multi-player game, and the set of all agents' optimal strategies $\{\mathbf{a}_1^*(t),\mathbf{a}_2^*(t),...,\mathbf{a}_N^*(t)\}$, if nonempty, composes a PSNE according to Definition \ref{d2}.

-\begin{remark} The receding horizon multi-player game \eqref{optimization} is consistent with human driver decision-making in the following sense. \begin{enumerate} \item Human driver actions are generally motivated by a foreseen gain or loss within a finite prediction horizon.
-For example, a braking maneuver is usually motivated by a foreseen collision in a few seconds if the current speed is continued, consistent with the predictive control {setting of} \eqref{optimization}. \item Human drivers adjust their strategies frequently according to the most-recent information from the environment.
-For example, if a human driver is suddenly cut off by a car, he/she would have to abort the previous strategy (e.g., keeping speed) and take actions to avoid collision.
-Such real-time adjustment is achieved in \eqref{optimization} {since} a new action sequence is generated at every $t$. \item Human driver strategies are affected by {the} surrounding traffic agents.
-Specifically, an experienced human driver does not simply react to the actions of others, instead, he/she predicts others' behaviors by considering their driving objectives/interests, to benefit his/her own decision-making.
-This feature is represented in \eqref{optimization} by the coupled agent cost functions and by the game-theoretic formulation. \end{enumerate} \end{remark}
+\begin{remark} The receding horizon game \eqref{optimization} is consistent with human driver decision-making in the following sense. \begin{enumerate} \item Human driver actions are generally motivated by a foreseen gain or loss within a finite prediction horizon.
+For example, a braking maneuver is usually motivated by a foreseen collision in a few seconds if the current speed is continued, consistent with the predictive control {setting of} \eqref{optimization}. \item Human drivers adjust their strategies frequently according to the latest information.
+For example, if a human driver is cut off by a car, he/she may have to abort the previous strategy (e.g., keeping speed) and take actions to avoid collision.
+Such real-time adjustment is achieved in \eqref{optimization} {since} a new strategy is planned at every $t$. \item Human driver strategies are affected by {the} surrounding traffic agents.
+An experienced human driver does not simply react to the actions of others, instead, he/she predicts others' behaviors by considering their driving objectives/interests, to benefit his/her own decision-making.
+This feature is represented in \eqref{optimization} by the coupled agent cost functions and by the game-theoretic formulation. \end{enumerate} Such optimization-based approaches to represent human decision-making during driving have been validated in the literature with naturalistic datasets \cite{validation_1,validation_2,validation_3,validation_4,payoff1,closedloop1}. \end{remark}

 The {practical use of the} formulation \eqref{optimization}, although consistent with human reasoning, {presents several challenges}: \begin{itemize} \item \textbf{\textit{Existence of solution:}} Given arbitrary $J_i$, a strategy profile $\{\mathbf{a}_1^*(t),\mathbf{a}_2^*(t),...,\mathbf{a}_N^*(t)\}$ that satisfies \eqref{optimization} for all $i\in\mathcal{N}$ may not always exist. \item \textbf{\textit{Convergence of algorithm:}} Even if a solution exists, a solution seeking algorithm, e.g., best- and better- response dynamics, may not necessarily converge. \item \textbf{\textit{Nonuniqueness of PSNE:}} The game \eqref{optimization} may have multiple solutions, i.e., multiple PSNE. {Selecting the one that is preferable to others can also be challenging.} \item \textbf{\textit{Computational scalability:}} Solving \eqref{optimization} generally requires multiple and iterative optimizations, resulting in high computational burden when $N$ is large. \item \textbf{\textit{Lack of information:}} To solve \eqref{optimization}, the ego vehicle needs to know everyone's cost function, which {may not be realistic in a traffic setting}. \end{itemize}